Botswana national football team: History

 It took part in its first preliminary competition for the 1994 World Cup in the United States, where it faced Niger and Ivory Coast.
 It managed a 0–0 draw with the latter in Gaborone, and lost its other 3 matches, finishing last in its group.

 The next competition it entered was for the 2002 World Cup, where it faced Zambia in a 2-legged tie to decide which team would advance to the group stages.
 Zambia won both legs of the tie to qualify and knock Botswana out.

 After this, Botswana lost 3–0 to Zambia and to second-string sides from South Africa and Zimbabwe at home in Gaborone.
-A draw with Madagascar which was ranked at 146th in the world at the time, led Botswana FA to sack manager Colwyn Rowe, who lead Botswana to its then-highest ever FIFA ranking of 95th.
+A draw with Madagascar which was ranked at 146th in the world at the time, led Botswana FA to sack manager Colwyn Rowe, who had guided Botswana to its then-highest ever FIFA ranking of 95th.
 BFA claimed this move was taken because it feared for his safety from angry fans.
 Stanley Tshosane was named as his replacement and in his first game in charge, Botswana achieved a 2–1 win away to Mozambique.
 While achieving a draw with Ivory Coast, Botswana finished bottom of its qualifying group for the 2010 World Cup in South Africa.

 Botswana defied its ranking to become the first team to qualify for the 2012 Africa Cup of Nations, beating Tunisia both at home and away.
 This coincided with a rise to its highest ever FIFA ranking of 53rd.
 It did not manage to build upon this upturn in form at the tournament, losing more narrowly to Ghana and Mali and more heavily to Guinea to finish bottom of its group with 0 points.